-Nomad operates in the European frozen food market, selling its products primarily to large grocery retailers either directly or through distribution arrangements primarily in the United Kingdom, Italy, Germany, Sweden, France and Norway.
+Nomad operates in the European frozen food market, selling its products primarily to large grocery retailers either directly or through distribution arrangements primarily in the UK, Italy, Germany, Sweden, France and Norway.

-The countries representing our top six markets collectively represented approximately 68% of the total Western European frozen food markets (in terms of retail sales value) and generated 81% of our revenue in 2017.
+The countries representing our top six markets collectively represented approximately 69% of the total Western European frozen food markets (in terms of retail sales value) and generated 81% of our revenue in 2018.
 We also sell our products in Ireland, Austria, Belgium (including the Lutosa brand), Finland, Greece, Hungary, Ireland, Portugal, Switzerland, Denmark, The Netherlands and Spain (including the La Cocinera brand).
-The brands under which we sell our products are "Birds Eye" in the United Kingdom and Ireland, "Findus" in Italy, San Marino, France, Spain, Sweden and Norway and "Iglo" in Germany and other continental markets.
+The brands under which we sell our products are "Birds Eye", "Aunt Bessie's" and "Goodfella's" in the UK and Ireland, "San Marco" in the UK, "Findus" in Italy, San Marino, France, Spain, Sweden and Norway and "Iglo" in Germany and other continental markets.

-We currently operate nine manufacturing plants, two in Germany, one in Sweden, two in Norway and one in each of the United Kingdom, Spain, Italy and France.
+We currently operate thirteen manufacturing plants, two in Germany, two in Sweden, two in Norway, two in Ireland, two in the UK and one each in Spain, Italy and France.